virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Virginia Small Claims Cases and Class Action Lawsuits?

-The judicial system in the State of Virginia provides for civil suits of money judgements or property claims with values not more than $5000.
-These cases come under the Small claims category.
-The legal process here is informal, easy to navigate, and relatively quick when compared with other civil disputes.
+The State of Virginia's judicial system provides civil suits for money judgments or property claims with values not more than $5000.
+These cases fall under the Small Claims category.
+The legal process here is informal, easy to navigate, and relatively quick compared with other civil disputes.
 The Code of Virginia §16.1–122.1 to 122.7 governs the rules of practice in the small claims court division of the general district court.

 Class action lawsuits in Virginia do not follow the general rule, as in other states of the US.
-In fact, the legal term for what should be class action is the Multi claimant Litigation Act that gives a Circuit Court power to join, moderate, or refer civil actions of at least 6 plaintiffs with a common complaint.
+In fact, the legal term for what should be a class action is the Multi-Claimant Litigation Act, which gives a Circuit Court the power to join, moderate, or refer civil actions of at least 6 plaintiffs with a common complaint.

 What is a Class Action Lawsuit in Virginia?

 There is no class action in Virginia by statute.
-Rather, there is the Multi Claimant Litigation Act under the Virginia Code, §8.01–267.1 that allows the courts to collect similar complaints from different parties filed separately for a joint proceeding.
-It means that the system does not make room for filing a class action formally.
-Rather, the court notes the commonality of the suits filed individuality and processes them together.
+Rather, the Multi-Claimant Litigation Act under the Virginia Code, §8.01–267.1, allows the courts to collect similar complaints from different parties filed separately for a joint proceeding.
+This means that the system does not allow for filing a class action formally.
+Rather, the court notes the commonality of the suits filed individually and processes them together.

 How do I File a Claim in a Virginia Small Claims Court?

-Having met the statute of limitations and age limit of 18 years, the following are compulsory for suing with the small claims court division of the general district court:
+Having met the statute of limitations and age limit of 18 years, the following are generally required for suing with the small claims court division of the general district court:

 • Identify the relevant court of filing.
-The court must be resident in the county where the defendant lives, or works.
+The court should be in the county where the defendant lives or works.

 • Contact the division of small claims, and obtain the civil warrant form.
-For money judgments, fill out and file a ‘Warrant in Debt (DC–402) Form.
-Read the Instruction sheet for DC–402 before filling the form.
-If it is property recovery judgment, prepare and file the Warrant in Detinue- Small Claims Division Form DC–404.
+Fill out and file a ‘Warrant in Debt (DC–402) Form for money judgments.
+Read the Instruction sheet for DC–402 before filling out the form.
+If it is a property recovery judgment, prepare and file the Warrant in Detinue- Small Claims Division Form DC–404.
 Again, read the instruction sheet carefully before filling it out.

 • For both forms, provide the names and current address of the defendant value of a claim in dollars, and basis of the claim.

-• Bring along the completed form to the office of the district Court clerk with sufficient funds to pay the filing fee and the process server.
+• Bring the completed form to the district Court clerk's office with sufficient funds to pay the filing fee and the process server.
 Use the fee schedule( General District Court Civil Filing Fee Calculation System) to determine the costs of filing.
-In addition to the numbers of copies requested by the clerk, make two extra copies of the forms: one to be served to the defendant, and the other for personal keeping.
-The plaintiff should serve the copies of the warrant by 1st class mail at least 10 days before the date of court hearing.
+In addition to the number of copies requested by the clerk, make two extra copies of the forms: one to be served to the defendant, and the other for personal keeping.
+The plaintiff should serve the copies of the warrant by 1st class mail at least 10 days before the date of the court hearing.
 Also, complete the Certificate of Mailing Posted Service (form DC–413).
 Read the instruction sheet before filling it out.
 This step is compulsory to preserve the case from dismissal.

 Do I Need a Small Claims Lawyer?